-Breckland National Mapping Programme project
+Breckland archaeological survey to National Mapping Programme standards

 The forestry plantations and heathland that make Breckland so distinctive have many undisturbed archaeological sites within them.
 Some of these are of national and even international significance.
 There are many types of sites including prehistoric flint mines and burial mounds, Roman settlements, medieval rabbit warrens and Second World War training areas.

 Lidar data records features usually hidden beneath the tree canopy or dense undergrowth.
 It is helping to transform our knowledge of archaeological earthworks in the Brecks.
 Creating an accurate record of the location and form of these sites is a crucial element of this project.

 The Breckland NMP project is running alongside two other projects:

 - 'Brecks from Above' aerial photography mapping project

 - 'Revealing the Landscape', a new lidar survey of the main forested parts of the Brecks, the results of which are being used by 'Brecks from Above' and the Breckland NMP project

 These are both part of the Breaking New Ground Landscape Partnership, which is supported by the Heritage Lottery Fund.